bzigterman/bzigterman.github.io/projects/covid.md

 ## Death Acceleration

-As of Saturday, the 14-day percent change in average new deaths was:
+As of Sunday, the 14-day percent change in average new deaths was:

 - -46% in Illinois
-- 21% in the United States
+- 29% in the United States
 - 17% worldwide

 <picture>